jeremiah-c-leary/vhdl-style-guide/docs/developing/adding_a_rule.rst

 A documentation first approach clarifies what a rule will address.

 The documentation is located in the `docs` directory.
-All rules for a rule group are kept in a file with the following pattern:  <rule_group>_rules.rst.
+All rules for a rule group are kept in a file with the following pattern:  :code:`<rule_group>_rules.rst`.
 The rules are in alphabetical order within the documentation.

 Rule documentation contains the following items: